Early Warning of mmWave Signal Blockage and AoA Transition Using sub-6 GHz Observations: Diffraction Calculation Details

-Two diffractions are required for each reflector in the calculation of $h_{k,m}(t) = h_{k,m}(x/speed)$ in (1).
+Two diffractions are required for each reflector in the calculation of $h_{k,m}(t) = h_{k,m}(x(t), y(t)) = h_{k,m}(x_0+v_xt, y_0+v_yt)$ in (1) via the receiver's starting ($t=0$) position $(x_0,y_0)$ and speed $\textbf{v} = (v_x,v_y)$.
 The first is through an aperture of the transmitter to the center of each reflector, and the second is from the effective source (explained below) behind the reflector to the calculation point.
-The first diffraction is required to model the LoS to NLoS transition as discussed and seen in section III.A and Figs. 1(a) and 2(a) of the paper, so that the physically common region in which the LOS has been blocked but other signals have been reflected or diffracted (in the calculation region) can be investigated, as in section III.B and Figs. 1(b) and 2(b).
+The first diffraction is required to model the LoS to NLoS transition as discussed and seen in Section III.A and Figs. 1(a) and 2 of the paper.
+The physically common region in which the LOS has been blocked but other signals have been reflected or diffracted (in the calculation region) is investigated in III.B,D and Fig. 3 of the paper.
 In the case of a large reflector spanning the LoS/NLoS boundary, or close to it, the calculation of the transmitter diffracting to the center of the aperture will fail.
-Our model relies on the user breaking that reflector into several smaller parts (with diffraction calculated to the center of each), which will then provide an adequate modeling of the scenario.
+Our model relies on the user breaking that reflector into several smaller, adjacent parts (with diffraction calculated to the center of each), which will then provide an adequate modeling of the scenario.
 A reflection to the point of calculation involves the second diffraction.
-To simplify this, we place an effective source behind the reflector and let the signal diffract through the aperture.
-The field pattern is the same as reflecting the transmitter, including a strong specular component if the reflector is large enough, and diffraction is modeled with Fresnel methods in all cases.
-The effective source of a flat object, as guided by the method of images, is on the line through the transmitter and perpendicular to the plane containing the reflector, the same distance behind that plane as the transmitter is in front of it.
+To simplify this, we place an effective source behind the reflector and let the signal diffract through the aperture, which is the front surface region of the reflector.
+The field pattern is the same as reflecting the transmitter, including a strong specular component if the reflector is large enough.
+Diffraction is modeled with Fresnel methods in all cases.
+The effective source of a flat object, as guided by the method of images, is on the line through the transmitter and perpendicular to the plane containing the reflector front face, the same distance behind that plane as the transmitter is in front of it.
 Curved objects are accounted for by positioning the effective source closer to the reflector position, along the line containing the transmitter and reflector positions.
 For the paraxial case, this should be a distance $R/2$ behind the surface, with $R$ the radius of the reflector.
 In practice, the paraxial approximation is not usually valid, and the effective source should be much closer to the surface.
 A good compromise is to use $R/4$, which we do.